MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-implement.md

 ms.service: msteams
 audience: admin
 ms.reviewer: bjwhalen
-description: The article is for IT administrators and describes how to use PowerShell to implement their upgrade from Skype for Business on-premises to Teams
+description: The article is for IT administrators and describes strategies for implementing their upgrade from Skype for Business to Teams
 localization_priority: Normal
 search.appverid: MET150
 f1.keywords: